Marcel Mule: Retirement

-In 1967, Marcel Mule retired to a villa near the Mediterranean, with his saxophone, though he never played it again.
-As he said, it was time to let the new generations make their way through.
+In 1967, Mule retired to a villa near the Mediterranean, with his saxophone, though he never played it again.
+He said it was time to let the new generations make their way through.

 On 24 June 2001, all his many friends and alumni met with him to celebrate his centenary.
 There were Guy Lacour, who was formerly tenor saxophone in the Quatuor, Michel Nouaux, Jean Ledieu, Jacques Person, Jean-Marie Londeix and others from France, but also from Spain, Canada and the United States.
-In October 2001, the Faculty of Music of the University of Laval (Canada) paid an enthusiastic homage to the Master.
+In October 2001, the Faculty of Music of the University of Laval (Canada) paid an enthusiastic homage to the master.

-A little over a month after the Laval visit, Marcel Mule died in his sleep at the age of 100.
+A little over a month after the Laval visit, Mule died in his sleep at the age of 100.

 Legacy

-Marcel Mule is universally recognized as a modern master of the classical saxophone and a spiritual heir to Adolphe Sax.
+Mule is universally recognised as a modern master of the classical saxophone and a spiritual heir to Adolphe Sax.
 His labours as arranger and transcriber became central to the development of the repertoire for the instrument.
 His influence attracted the attention of some of the most important composers of the day, including Darius Milhaud, Arthur Honegger and Florent Schmitt, whose new works consequently included the saxophone among their forces.
 Many of the most important figures in classical saxophone history have been Mule's disciples, including Frederick Hemke, Jean-Marie Londeix, Eugene Rousseau, Daniel Deffayet (who succeeded Mule at the Paris Conservatoire in 1968) and Claude Delangle (who succeeded Deffayet in 1988).

-Marcel Mule's virtuosity in performance was combined with a capability to extract concepts from the playing and explain them to other people.
+Mule's virtuosity in performance was combined with a capability to extract concepts from the playing and explain them to other people.
 In short, apart from being a fine performer, Mule was an extraordinary teacher who was able to relate his methods most effectively.
 His depth of character, warmth and enthusiasm earned the affection and respect of his colleagues and students while making inestimable contributions in establishing the saxophone as a viable voice for musical expression.

 Recordings

-Mule made many recordings over the course of his career, mostly on 78RPM and 33RPM records.
+Mule made many recordings over the course of his career, mostly on 78 RPM and 33 RPM records.
 Notable ones include: